 It was first built by Marcus Agrippa between 21 and 25 BC to be a temple for Roman gods, however, the building we have today is believed to be the third Pantheon, built between 118 and 125 AD.

-It was later turned into a Christian church, pagan statues were replaced by Christian statues, the interior was redecorated, but generally speaking, the Pantheon remains pretty much as how it was originally.
+It was later turned into a Christian church, pagan statues were replaced by Christian statues, and the interior was redecorated, but generally speaking, the Pantheon remains pretty much as how it was originally.
 Many important figures for the Church and Italy were buried here, including Vittorio Emanuele II.

 Piazza Navona is a beautiful way to spend the end of the day or even the beginning of the day if you have a chance.
 This is probably the most famous piazza in Rome and has been depicted in many paintings, for obvious reasons.